For spouses, families, and friends

 The family’s feelings about cancer

 People usually need time to sort out feelings before they can be expressed and shared in the way they want.
-During this time, friends and family members may be the targets of their loved one’s strong, overwhelming feelings that are being vented.
+During this time, friends and family members may be the targets of their loved one’s strong, overwhelming feelings that need to be vented.

-If you are the target of anger and frustration, remember you are not the cause of this anger—you are a trusted person on whom the anger can be let out.
+If you are the target of anger and frustration, remember you’re not the cause of this anger – you’re a trusted person on whom the anger can be let out.
 Your loved one is angry about the cancer and how it has affected her or his life.
-Even though family members and friends usually try to respond with love and friendship, it’s natural for them to feel their own anger and frustration, and sometimes express it, too.
+And even though family members and friends usually try to respond with love and friendship, it’s natural for them to feel their own anger and frustration, and sometimes express it, too.

 Friends and families may also have a hard time adjusting to the cancer diagnosis.
 They may have to cope with increased responsibilities while trying to manage many different emotions.
-On top of this, they want to try to be sensitive to the needs of their loved one who has cancer.
+On top of this, they want to try to be sensitive to the needs of the person with cancer.

 Talking with someone who has cancer

 You may struggle to find the right words to say to someone who has been diagnosed with cancer.
 Know that there is no right way to act or perfect words to say.
-Just listening to the person with cancer is often more helpful than anything you can say.
+Just listening is often more helpful than anything you can say.
 Assuring them of your love and support is one of the most important things you can do.
 Most people with cancer do not want to face the experience alone and will need support from their family and friends.
-“I’m here for you” may be the best thing you can say to show your support for someone with cancer.
+“I’m here for you” may be the best thing you can say to show your support.

 Keep in mind that not everyone with cancer wants to talk about their feelings.
 They may have other ways to express their emotions, and some people just prefer to keep their feelings private.
 People with cancer might just want you to help them maintain their normal routine as much as possible.
 Just be yourself and continue to do things with them as you would if they didn’t have cancer.